Milton Mamet: Development and reception

 During a conference with Chad Coleman, it was revealed that initially, Tyreese and Sasha would find Andrea in the interrogation room at the end of Season 3, with Tyreese killing the reanimated Milton with his hammer.
 Though for story-telling reasons, the scene was cut.

-Erik Kain of Forbes.com noted in his review of "Welcome to the Tombs" that many moments in the episode were great, especially the opening scene between the Governor and Milton.
+Erik Kain of Forbes.com noted in his review of "Welcome to the Tombs" that "Many moments in the episode were great", especially the opening scene involving the Governor and Milton.
 HitFix writer Alan Sepinwall commented that Milton's research earlier in the season paid off: "When abstract theory turns into bloody reality, it becomes much easier for Milton to accept that no trace of humanity survives the transition into zombiehood, and Dallas Roberts played the hell out of Milton's desperation and acceptance of all the things he'd done wrong."
 Zack Handlen commented on the deaths of Andrea and Milton: "Of the two, I think I’ll miss Milton slightly more, mostly because it feels like he died just as he was getting interesting.
 After seeing this episode, it becomes obvious that his arc was supposed to be “man of science turning a blind eye until he realizes there are some lines he can't cross,” which wasn't really clear for a lot of the season.
 At first he was just a polite, slightly creepy guy, and then he disappeared for a while.
 He had a few good scenes overall, and it was nice to be surprised by someone acting in a positive manner for once, but now, he's dead, and a lot of potential has been lost."

 Noel Murray of Rolling Stone ranked Milon Mamet 26th in a list of 30 best Walking Dead characters, saying, "An intelligent and curious man, i.e. more inclined to experiment on zombies than to skewer them, Mr. Mamet would've made a fine addition to anyone's post-apocalyptic crew.
 But he had the misfortune to throw in with a madman, and though he tried to broker some kind of a peace once he realized the extent of his boss' badness, the effort came too late."